Alicia Creus: The Velázquez Series

 The Velázquez Series is a collection of two of Creus' works, where she aimed to recreate parts of the influential 17th century painting "Las Meninas" by Diego Velázquez.
 She focuses on two figures central to Velázquez's original painting: the Infanta princess and the Dwarf Maribárbola.

 In the first work, "The Desires of Maribárbola", Creus uses embroidery, fabric, and lace to recreate the image of the old court dwarf.
-In the background of the piece, embroidered a quote from Argentinian poet Alfonsina Storni as a message from the dwarf to Diego Velázquez: "Espíritu divino, que de mi nada sabes...
+In the background of the piece, embroidered a quote from Argentine poet Alfonsina Storni as a message from the dwarf to Diego Velázquez: "Espíritu divino, que de mi nada sabes...
 No podrias tomarme en tus manos suaves, y decirme en voz baja, desdichada críature?"
 Translated to English, the quote says "Divine spirit who knows nothing about me...
 Couldn’t you hold me in your soft hands, and whisper to me, unfortunate creature?"

 The second work, "The Princess and her Keeper", she uses similar materials including linen, artificial flowers, and other fabrics to create the image of the Princess.
 In the original painting, the princess was the then 5-year-old Margeret Theresa, daughter of King Philip IV of Spain.
 In Creus' rendition, the princess symbolizes the "wishes of all girls to become princesses".
 She embroidered a verse from Nicaraguan poet Rubén Darío: "The princess is sad, what ails the princess.
 Sighs escape from her strawberry mouth."